Te Wera Hauraki: Battle of Te Ruru

 After 1826, Te Whatanui of Ngāti Raukawa gathered a war party to get revenge for the death of Te Momo-a-Irawaru.
 He was joined by his allies Ngāti Mutuahi and Ngāti Pakapaka of Rangitāne.
-They came through the Manawatu Gorge and killed two distinguished women, Paeroa and Kutia.
+They came through the Manawatū Gorge and killed two distinguished women, Paeroa and Kutia.
 In revenge, Te Wera attacked them at the Battle of Te Ruru (near modern Dannevirke).

 In 1832, Te Wera made plans to join the attack of his kinsman Tītore on Tauranga, but this did not come to pass.

 Expedition to Toka-a-Kuku

 Around 1836, Te Wera attacked Te Whānau-a-Apanui in order to get revenge for the death of his nephew Marino in 1823.
 Te Wera set out by canoe in March, rowing around East Cape and landed at Toka-a-Kuku pā (near Te Kaha), which he placed under siege.
 The local chief Tatua-harakeke took his canoe along the Bay of Plenty coast, gathering allies to come to his aid.

 The allies arrived five days later.
 A hundred of them snuck into Toka-a-Kuku in the night, while another eight hundred landed at Hariki beach and planned to attack Te Wera from behind.
 As they landed, the defenders of Toka-a-Kuku launched a sortie but Te Wera split his forces, sending seventy musketmen to attack the new arrivals, leaving a hundred to maintain the siege.
 Although attacked three times, the force of seventy men defeated the army of eight hundred.
-When the defenders in Toka-a-Kuku saw that their reinforcements had been beaten back, they launched a desparate all out attack on the besiegers, but they were defeated, too, and Te Wera took Toka-a-Kuku pā.
+When the defenders in Toka-a-Kuku saw that their reinforcements had been beaten back, they launched a desperate all out attack on the besiegers, but they were defeated, too, and Te Wera took Toka-a-Kuku pā.
 Seventy chiefs of Te Whānau-a-Apanui were killed, including Rangipaturiri, Te Kaka-pai-waho, Te Hautorua, and Tuteranginoti.

 After the battle, Te Wera had a platform built and hung the dead bodies on it.
 He gave a speech proclaiming that these deaths had avenged the earlier death of his nephew Marino and forbade his men from eating the dead.
 Then Te Werea said, "I will return now, as well as you, to Nukutaurua [Te Māhia].
 You will never be abandoned by me, and I will die with you, O Ngāti Kahungunu," and he returned with them to Te Māhia.